bxparks/AceTime/USER_GUIDE.md

 met from the year 2000 to 2049 inclusive.
 Some restrictions of this database
 are:

-* the DST offset is a multipole of 15-minutes ranging from -1:00 to 2:45 (all timezones from about 1972 support this)
+* the DST offset is a multiple of 15-minutes ranging from -1:00 to 2:45 (all timezones from about 1972 support this)
 * the STDOFF offset is a multiple of 1-minute
 * the AT and UNTIL fields are multiples of 1-minute